 What is the IEC Standard?
-IEC TS 62446-3:2017(E) describes requirements for testing, documenting, and maintaining photovoltaic systems and outdoor thermographic (infrared) inspection of PV modules and plants in operation.
+IEC TS 62446-3:2017(E) defines requirements for testing, documenting and maintaining photovoltaic systems and among those, outdoor thermographic (infrared) inspection of PV modules and plants in operation.

 Why is IEC Compliance important?
 As with all best practices, an established and agreed-upon standard brings peace of mind that you are making the best possible effort to comply with industry norms.
 For those responsible for optimizing a solar site’s performance, following IEC standards validates their thermography processes.